icebreakerone/ib1-technical-docs/docs/metadata.md

 Additional fields will be made mandatory for Scheme-confirming data sources by the Scheme Catalog Requirements Document.

+## Data Service metadata fields

+`dcat:endpointDescription`
+: The URL of an OpenAPI file, which fully documents the request parameters and responses, which must be XML or JSON.
+To allow the OpenAPI file to be used by multiple Data Providers, the file may only contain a single Server object, where the `url` is `"{endpointURL}"`, and `variables` sets the default to `"https://endpointurl-not-specified.ib1.org"`.

+`dcat:endpointURL`
+: The URL of this specific instances, interpolated with the `endpointURL` variable in the OpenAPI server `url`.

+`ib1:heartbeatDescription`
+: The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.

+Additional metadata may be added.

 ## Dataset metadata fields

 As Datasets will be discovered by browsing an index, they need additional metadata for discovery.
 The following fields are mandatory: